Managing Metered RAM and storage usage

 Usage reports provide a historical view of usage in your account.
-For more information, see Generating usage reports.
+For more information, see Viewing usage data.

-Skytap provides several ways to control SVM and storage usage:
+Skytap provides several ways to control Metered RAM and storage usage:

 - Users and admins can delete older and unused environments and templates.

 - Users and admins can automatically shut down or suspend inactive environments.
 By setting your inactive environments and VMs to automatically shut down or suspend, you avoid wasting resources on machines that no one is using.